Kloxo: Security issues

 In early 2012 the message "DO NOT INSTALL THESE APPS.
 The applications included in InstallApp are outrageously out of date, and contain known and public security vulnerabilities.
 Enabling this feature on a live server exposes your server and users to serious security flaws" showed prominently at the top of the InstallApp page.
-This message was still there in early late January 2014.
+This message was still there in January 2014.

 In late 2012, a local privilege escalation exploit was found in Kloxo's lxsuexec and lxrestart programs, allowing an attacker to elevate privileges to root.

 Project history

 While Kloxo initially started as a proprietary control panel, Internal issues arose within the company after the death of its CEO.

 It was later announced on July 10, 2009, that Kloxo and HyperVM would be continued in an open source consortium to be formed by Arthur Thornton, Danny Terweij, and S Bhargava.
 However, on October 25, 2009, Arthur Thornton officially resigned as the lead developer of Kloxo and HyperVM.
 Following his resignation, the HyperVM and Kloxo source code was officially released to the public.
 Arthur Thornton resumed his work on Kloxo and HyperVM in the background in mid-February 2010.
 As of May 2010, he is now back in the public and should soon be back full-time, though not as lead developer.
 Andre Allen became Project Manager at LxCenter in late February 2010, at the decision of Danny Terweij.